dllewellyn/PromptDefender-Helper/README.md

 - `hotwired/turbo`: A framework for building modern web applications.
 - `hotwired/stimulus`: A JavaScript framework for building web applications.
 - `shepherd`: A library for guiding users through a series of steps.
-- `codemirror`: A code editor implemented in JavaScript to display and edit prompts.

 ### Content-Types